Over the last five seasons, dozens of high school football playoff games have had unforgettable finishes. So it’s not easy to come up with a top 10.

 2008 5A Division I semifinal

-Round Rock Stony Point21
+Round Rock Stony Point

 With a minute left, Stony Point led by four and had piled up twice as much yardage as Allen.
 But Eagles backup quarterback Tucker Carter, making his third start after replacing the injured Matt Brown, lofted a pass into the end zone and Dakarai Pecikonis caught it for the winning 21-yard touchdown with 39 seconds left.
 Allen won the state title a week later.